qiyf/PredictiveGenome/README.md

 The package is mainly written in Python, and it streamlines all the necessary steps to process [epigenomics data](./processEpigenomicsData/), to perform [molecular dynamics simulations](./runMolecularDynamics/) and to analyze [predicted conformational ensemble](./analyzeChromatinConformation/) for the chromatin.

 ## Installation
-DRAGON can be downloaded and installed by running the following command:
+DRAGON can be installed by running the following command:
 ```
 git clone https://github.com/ZhangGroup-MITChemistry/DRAGON.git
 ```
-or download the zip file with the link:
+or by downloading the zip file with the link:

 [https://github.com/ZhangGroup-MITChemistry/DRAGON/archive/master.zip](https://github.com/ZhangGroup-MITChemistry/DRAGON/archive/master.zip)

-After the installation of DRAGON, one will need to install and compile [LAMMPS package](http://lammps.sandia.gov/) to enable molecular dynamics simulations.
-This can be done by executing the following command:
+DRAGON uses [LAMMPS](http://lammps.sandia.gov/), a molecular dynamics software package, for simulating chromatin structures.
+LAMMPS, together with our custom modifications, can be compiled and installed with the following command:

 ```
 ./src/LAMMPS.sh
 ```

-Note that [GCC](https://gcc.gnu.org/) compiler module need to be installed beforehand and an environment of [OpenMPI](https://www.open-mpi.org/) is needed to compile the parallel version of LAMMPS.
+Note that the [GCC](https://gcc.gnu.org/) compiler needs to be installed beforehand and an environment of [OpenMPI](https://www.open-mpi.org/) is needed to compile the parallel version of LAMMPS.

-Note that a FORTRAN compiler (e.g. ifort or gfortran) also need to be available for calculating contact map step.
-Refer to **Calculate and visualize contact map** in section **III) Analyze Chromatin Conformation** in the following and [README](./analyzeChromatinConformation/contactMap/README.md) for more detailed information.

 ## Usage

-We model the chromatin as beads on a string.
-Each bead is assigned with a chromatin state, and will be labeled as a CTCF binding site in a given orientation depending on the underlying Chip-Seq signal.

-The exact process is illustrated with the following flow chart.
+DRAGON models the chromatin as a coarse-grained bead-spring polymer, with each bead correponding to a five kb genomic segment.
+This coarse-grained polymer is made cell type and chromosome specific by assigning each bead with a chromatin state.
+The polymer bead will also be labeled as a orientation dependent CTCF binding site if there is a strong binding signal in the corresponding region.
+With its underlying biochemistry specified, the structure of the chromatin can be predicted by simulating the sequence-specific potential energy function parameterized in our [manuscript](https://www.biorxiv.org/content/early/2018/03/15/282095) using LAMMPS.
+See the flow chart below for an illustration of the different steps for chromatin structure prediction.

 ![Flow chart](https://github.com/qiyf/images/blob/master/flow_chart.png)

-Follow the following steps to initialize a chromatin structure simulation of chromosome 1 from GM12878 cell line.
+We further provide step-by-step instructions below to simulate the structure of chromosome 1 from GM12878 cells.
 All the executable scripts are provided in the [`./example/`](./example/) folder.

 ### I) Process Epigenomics Data

+Before starting any structure predictions, we need to learn the chromatin states from genome-wide histone modification profiles, and identify the genomic location and orientation of CTCF binding sites.

 ```
 ./example/1-processEpigenomicsData.sh
 ```

-This script displays the necessary components for epigenomics data processing.
-[ChromHMM](http://compbio.mit.edu/ChromHMM/) is used to process epigenomics data of genome-wide histone modifications from six cell types and define the chromatin states.
-See [README](./processEpigenomicsData/README.md) for details on its installation and usage.
-ChIP-Seq narrow peak signal for the CTCF and Cohesin are used to define the CTCF-binding sites.
+This script provide detailed instructions on how to process epigenomics data using [ChromHMM](http://compbio.mit.edu/ChromHMM/) and custom python scripts.

 ### II) Run Molecular Dynamics Simulation

-We use LAMMPS to simulate chromatin structure and dynamics.
-See [README](./runMolecularDynamics/README.md) for its detailed usage.
-For the steps in this section, a [main python program](./runMolecularDynamics/main.py) is provided to incorporate all necessary steps and initialize simulations with different cell types and multiple chromosomes.
-See [README](./runMolecularDynamics/README.md) for detailed usage of that program.
+To start simulating chromatin structures, the following steps are necessary in order to incorporate the processed epigenomics input into data formats recognized by LAMMPS.

 #### Select a 25Mb chromatin region

+First, one needs to select a 25Mb long chromatin region of interest (the default is chr1:20-45Mb from GM12878 cells) by running the following script

 ```
 ./example/2-selectChromatinRegion.sh
 ```

+The software currently only simulates a fixed length of 25Mb, but generalization to whole chromosomes is straightforward.

-A [chromtin region file](./src/chr_region.txt) that indicates the 25Mb long chromatin region that is of interested for each chromosome is generated by executeing this script.
+A [txt file](./src/chr_region.txt) that lists the region of interested for each chromosome is generated by executeing this script.
 The format is in the following:
 ```
 chromosome_id     start_position(Mb)      end_position(Mb)
 1                 20                      45